arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

-# AutomateForGood :  Export a docker image via Chef Habitat, enable CI via Github Actions & deploy the application to kubernetes enabling Continuous Delivery via ArgoCD
+# AutomateForGood :  Automatically Package and Deploy the application  to kubernetes with CI/CD Pipelines using ChefHabitat, Docker, Github Actions, Kubernetes and ArgoCD

 # Introduction